Category: Violent murder/psychological drama/biopic

 Snowtown is as depressing as it is disturbing as it is hard-hitting as it is well-crafted as it is based on true events.
 And to me, it's made all the more impactful by the fact that I lived and worked only a handful of miles from where all this was happening!

-Having said that, this movie is not a documentary - for all intents and purposes, this movie is a retelling of the Snowtown murders, but with details changed.
+However, this movie is not a documentary - for all intents and purposes, this movie is a retelling of the Snowtown murders, but with details changed.
 For staters, the suburb where the perpetrators lived is changed, as well as some other things.

-The long and short of the movie is that the teenaged Jamie (played by Lucas Pittaway) lives in social housing in a working class northern suburb of Adelaide along with his mother and half-brother.
-They eventually become involved with John (Daniel Henshall), a charismatic and manipulative man with a violent streak who becomes a father-figure to Jamie.
-Little does Jamie know that John has a habit of murdering people whom he despises, and the movie then plays out Jamie getting sucked in to John's orbit of murder and body disposal, with the last scene of the movie being an unwitting victim walking into a bank vault, the door slamming shut fading to a black screen describing the arrest of the four perpetrators.
+The long and short of the movie is that the teenaged Jamie (played by Lucas Pittaway) lives in social housing in a working class northern suburb of Adelaide with his mother Elizabeth (Louise Harvey) and half-brother Troy.
+They eventually become involved with John (Daniel Henshall), charismatic and manipulative with a violent and misanthropic streak, who becomes a father-figure to Jamie.
+Little does Jamie know that John has a habit of murdering people whom he deems as despicable, with the movie playing out Jamie first getting sucked in to John's orbit of murder, body disposal and welfare deception, and then being a participant.

 ---